 The lab component of the course will cover mathematical concepts and computational libraries used in computational linguistics.
 The purpose of the lab is to familiarize you with linear algebra, differential and vector calculus, Numpy, and PyTorch.
 These concepts are crucial in understanding computational linguistics and natural language processing algorithms covered in lecture.

-Place and Time: Friday 2:20 – 3:50 in Lown 002 / Zoom.
+Place and Time: Friday 2:20 – 3:50 in Volen 119

 Lab notes and exercises